appindesign/M-Time-Series/readme.md

 <sup>1</sup>This may be due to a fixed difference in reading time between the sensor and co-ordinates on the timeline, or random "jitter" or "drift" in reading times, or a combination of all of these.

-*Parameters* The function needs to be told the origin of the timeline, the interval between co-ordinates on the timeline, the timestamp to round and whether you wish to round up, down or to the nearest co-ordinate.
-The timestamp and the origin must be of the same type.
-They may of type time, date, datetime or datetimezone.
+*Parameters*
+- `timestamp` The timestamp to round.
+- `origin` The function needs to be told the origin of the timeline.
+- `interval` The interval between co-ordinates on the timeline.
+- `roundingMode`  The rounding mode - up, down or nearest (as described in Microsoft Learn, [RoundingMode.Type](https://learn.microsoft.com/en-us/powerquery-m/roundingmode-type)).

+*Return* The rounded timestamp.

 ## Values Preparation
 ### fnSignificantFigures